-Understanding Wrongful Death Actions
+Understanding Wrongful Death Actions in Savannah

 It is important to understand the nature of a wrongful death action.
 Wrongful death lawsuits are not criminal proceedings—they will not result in jail time or fines.
 Instead, the remedy in a successful wrongful death lawsuit is compensation from the negligent party.